Endoceras

 Endoceras was named by Hall in 1847.
-Distribution is widespread, especially in North America and Europe; and fossils have been found in Australia.
+It is widely distributed, especially in North America and Europe; and fossils have also been found in Australia.
 Endoceras is similar to Cameroceras, the two may be synonymous, but differs from the genus Nanno in that the siphuncle in Nanno fills the entire apical portion of the shell while in Endoceras the siphuncle is ventral even there with septa formed at the onset.

 Mature, full grown, Endoceras were most likely ambush predators that lay in wait on the sea floor, moving when necessary to gain the advantage.
 Younger individuals with compressed cross sections may have been more actively mobile.